-ADM 460 (Final course)Projects in Administration1-0-8SHORT DESCRIPTION
+ADM 460 Projects in Administration 1-0-8 (Final course)

+SHORT DESCRIPTION

 This course is a team project extending over the two semesters of the final year of the program.

 These projects are experiential in the sense that they provide the students with a real life situation where they can apply concepts and techniques studied theoretically during their whole program of study.